We've released our public roadmap for 2023. Learn more →

 • Exporting customer data ("Right to data portability").
 You can download a copy of all user details (user properties) as part of a segment export in Vero.
 If you would like to export a user, or users', full event history, please email us at dataprivacy@getvero.com with the ID / name of the segment to export.

-Under GDPR you must have a legal basis for all data processing.
-As a Data Controller using Vero, it is likely that consent will be one of the legal bases used to ensure compliance for the data you send us.
-In order to be valid, this consent must be verifiable.
+In order to be valid, consent must be verifiable.
 As the Data Controller, it is your obligation to ensure you have researched and reviewed your consent-gathering processes.
-The following does not constitute legal or compliance advice, but provides some suggestions as to how we have seen Data Controllers manage consent:
+The following does not constitute legal or compliance advice but provides some suggestions as to how other Data Controllers manage consent:

 • Verifiable consent requires a stored record of how and when a customer agreed to let you process their data.
-Vero's events capture the activity and timestamp of a user activity and are our recommended basis for tracking consent.
+Vero's "events" capture the activity and timestamp of a user activity and are our recommended basis for tracking consent.

-• Transferring the user's contact data to Vero
+• Transferring the user's contact data to Vero.

-• Sending the user email messages using Vero
+• Sending the user email messages using Vero.

-• Tracking behavioural interactions for email marketing purposes
+• Tracking behavioural interactions for email marketing purposes.

-Data Subject Rights in our role as Controller
+Data subject rights in our role as Controller

-If you are a customer of Vero based in the EU, you should be able to access, update, retrieve and remove your own personal data.
-You may edit the data you have provided to Vero open and manage your Vero account in the Account area, once logged in.
+You may edit the data you have provided to Vero open and manage your Vero account in the Account area of your account.
 If you would like an export of such data or to otherwise discuss the personal data we store, please email us at dataprivacy@getvero.com.
-Refer to our Privacy Notice for information regarding the collection, storage and management of personal data provided to us.
-We have also implemented cookie preferences.
-Please refer to our Cookie Notice for further details and access to your preferences.

 We are here to assist